yuxuantaoisak/unit_3/Project/README.md

 ## Success Criteria

-1. The GUI application has a secure login and registration system. [issue tackled: "I want my privacy and the customers' order details to be secured"]
+1. The GUI application has a secure login and registration system. [issue tackled: "I want the company's privacy and the order details to be secured"]
-2. The GUI application has different accesses for admin and other users. [issue tackled: ""]
+2. The GUI application has different accesses for the admin and other users. [issue tackled: "I want some functions that are related to the company's privacy to be exlusive to me. "]
-3. The GUI application provides a window to create snowboards where the user can enter attributes including color, material, price, and number. [issue tackled: ""]
-4. The GUI application provides a window to create orders where the user can enter attributes including customer's name, items purchased, address, and total amount. [issue tackled: ""]
+3. The GUI application provides a window to create and delete orders where the user can enter attributes including customer's name, items purchased, address, and total amount. [issue tackled: "I want a system to help me better manage the online orders. "]
-5. The application provides a money tracker in which the user can check the profit represented by a diagram. [issue tackled: ""]
+4. The application provides a tracker where the user can check or add the quantity of all products. [issue tackled: "I also need to check and change the quantity of current products. "]
-6. The GUI application provides a window to check revenue represented by a diagram that is exclusively for the admin. [issue tackled: ""]
+5. The GUI application provides a window to check revenue represented by a diagram that is exclusive to the admin. [issue tackled: "For example, I want a page to check the profit generated daily that is only accessible for me. "]
-7. The GUI application provides customization function for the user to change the design of the snowboard according to their likings. [issue tackled: ""]
+6. The GUI application provides customization function for the user to change the design of the snowboard according to their likings. [issue tackled: "The current model doesn't fit me. "]